sailfish-team/sailfish/doc/running_simulations.rst

 ``boundary_conditions`` is used to set the type of each node in the simulation domain.
-The function takes two arguments: ``hx`` and ``hy``, which are NumPy arrays constructed using the mgrid mechanism.
+The function takes two arguments: ``hx`` and ``hy``, which are NumPy arrays constructed using the mgrid mechanism (see :ref:`Node addressing <understanding_node_addressing>`).
 We normally won’t be accessing these parameters directly anyway, so the exact details of how the distributions are stored are irrelevant at this point.
 The size of the simulation domain is already known when the geometry class is instantiated and can be accessed via its